2023 Prague shootings: Hostouň patricide and police manhunt

-At an unknown time on 21 December 2023, six days after the Klánovice Forest murders, the perpetrator murdered his father by shooting him three times in the head at their home in Hostouň, about 9 km (6 mi) west of Prague, with a semi-automatic variant of the Škorpion machine pistol.
-Perpetrator's father was shot from behind while sitting at a table.
-His neck was then laid on a block of wood, and an axe found lying next to him indicated that the perpetrator intended to cut his father's head off, which he didn't do.
+At an unknown time on 21 December 2023, six days after the Klánovice Forest murders, Kozák murdered his father, 55-year-old Stanislav Kozák, by shooting him three times in the head at their home in Hostouň, about 9 km west of Prague.
+Stanislav was shot from behind with a semi-automatic variant of the Škorpion machine pistol while sitting at a table, before his body was moved and his neck was laid on a block of wood.
+An axe was found lying next to him, which indicated that Kozák had probably intended to cut his father's head off but did not do so for unknown reasons.

-At 12:19 CET the Central Bohemian Police received a call from the perpetrator's mother.
-One minute later, a friend of the perpetrator only identified as K.C. called medical emergency line, stating that the perpetrator was planning to take his own life.
-She also said that "he could be dangerous", that he told her "he will do something she will hear about", and that he was en route from his hometown of Hostouň to Prague.
-At 12:33, the police entered the perpetrator's home and found the body of his father.
-A thorough search of the house at this time was hindered by improvised explosive devices, which were decommissioned by specialists later that day.
-The police discovered that the perpetrator was a student of the Charles University's Faculty of Arts in Prague.
-A search warrant was issued and published; it indicated that the perpetrator was armed and dangerous.
+At 12:19 CET, the Central Bohemian Police received a call from Kozák's mother.
+One minute later, a friend of Kozák's, only identified as K.C., called the medical emergency line, saying Kozák was planning to take his own life.
+She also said that "[Kozák] could be dangerous", that he told her "he will do something she will hear about", and that he was on his way to Prague from his hometown of Hostouň.
+Police officers went to the Kozák residence at 12:33 and found his father's body, as well as improvised explosive devices that were decommissioned by specialists later that day.
+The police discovered that Kozák was a student of Charles University's Faculty of Arts in Prague.
+A search warrant was issued, indicating that Kozák was armed and dangerous.